 1. New or Young Generation:

-New Generation is further divided into three parts known as Eden space, Survivor 1 and Survivor 2 space.
-When an object first created in heap, memory gets allocated under new generation inside Eden space and after subsequent minor garbage collection if an object survives so it gets moved to survivor 1 and then survivor 2.
+New Generation is further divided into three parts known as Eden space, Survivor 1 space and Survivor 2 space.
+When an object is first created in the heap, memory gets allocated under a new generation inside Eden space and after subsequent minor garbage collection if an object survives so it gets moved to survivor 1 and then survivor 2.
 Minor garbage collections can be optimized assuming a high object mortality rate.

 2. Old or Tenured Generation:

 The Old Generation is used to store long-surviving objects.
 Typically, a threshold is set for the young generation object and when that age is met, the object gets moved to the old generation.
 Eventually, the old generation needs to be collected.
 This event is called a major garbage collection.
 Major garbage collection reclaimed the memory of the old generation.

 3. Permanent Generation: